 This was a project I designed in Inkscape live at Decatur Makers, a family friendly makerspace in Atlanta, GA.
 There are many other ways to design for the laser, many of which are probably better, but this worked out ok.
 It's also a decent alternative for those who haven't taken the leap to some form of CAD.
-A video of the design event will follow in a later update.
+The video is below.

 The cross pieces can pretty easily be lengthened to accommodate a thicker spool.
 A wider (diameter) spool will be harder to accommodate.
 You'll need to grab the top nodes of the side pieces and move them up.